 Earthwatch is the only UK partner of IVN, the organisation leading the Tiny Forest movement.
-Using a technique developed over the past 40 years, we aim to plant 100 forests in the UK by 2023.
+Using the Miyawaki forest management technique developed over the past 40 years, we aim to plant 100 forests in the UK by 2023.

 We are seeking visionary sponsors and land owners to help us make this aim a reality.

 You can partner with Earthwatch to help drive sustainability within your business.